Comparison of music streaming services

-The following is a list of on-demand music streaming services.
+The following is a list of on-demand music streaming services as well as a feature comparison chart.
 These services offer streaming of full-length content via the Internet as a part of their service, without the listener necessarily having to purchase a file for download.
 This type of service is somewhat similar to Internet radio.
 Many of these sites have advertising that supports free-to-listen options as well as paid subscription-based premium options.

 Some services offer non-free options in the style of a digital music store.
 For a list of online music stores that provide a means of purchasing and downloading music as files of some sort, see comparison of digital music stores.
 Many sites from both of these categories offer services similar to an online music database.